oceancolorcoder/SeaBASS_SME/README.md

- Add AVW and QWIP if not already included in Derived Products Display spectral (ir)radiance and reflectance with ancillary data dashboard (timeline)
+ Add AVW and QWIP if not already included in Derived Products Display spectral (ir)radiance and reflectance with ancillary data dashboard (timeline)\

- Flag for QWIP,RelAz,Wind,SZA, and visual inspection Thresholds tRelAz = [88 137];  M99, Z17, IOCCG
+ Flag for QWIP,RelAz,Wind,SZA, negative Rrs, and visual inspection\
+ Thresholds\
+ For .env.all:\
+ negRrs = [380 680]; % Spectral range of negatives to eliminate from all sets\
+ tRelAz = [87 138]; % M99, Z17, IOCCG\
+ tSZA = [18 62]; % e.g. 20: Zhang 2017, depends on wind, e.g. 60:Brewin 2016\
- tWind = 10;   6-7 m/s: IOCCG Draft Protocols, D'Alimonte pers. comm.
-2019; 10 m/s: NASA SeaWiFS Protocols; 15 m/s: Zibordi 2009,
+ tWind = 10; %  6-7 m/s: IOCCG Draft Protocols, D'Alimonte pers. comm.
+2019; 10 m/s: NASA SeaWiFS Protocols; 15 m/s: Zibordi 2009,\
- tSZA = [18 62];  e.g. 20: Zhang 2017, depends on wind, e.g. 60:Brewin 2016
- tQWIP = 0.2;  Dierssen et al. 2022
+ tQWIP = 0.2; % Dierssen et al. 2022\
- tQA = 0.2;  This is more experimental.
-Monitor it, but don't filter it. tCloud = [20 80];  Clear and fully overcast should be okay.
-20 - 80 are likely to be the worst.
-This is experimental. cloudIndexes = [0.05 0.3];  From Ruddick et al. 2006 based on M99 models, where <0.05 is clear, >0.3 is fully overcast
+ tQA = 0.2; % This is more experimental.
+Monitor it, but don't filter it.\
+ tCloud = [20 80]; % Clear and fully overcast should be okay.
+20% - 80% are likely to be the worst.
+This is experimental.\
+ cloudIndexes = [0.05 0.3]; % From Ruddick et al. 2006 based on M99 models, where <0.05 is clear, >0.3 is fully overcast\

+% Thresholds for validation\
+tRelAz = [89 136]; % M99, Z17, IOCCG\
+tWind = 7; %  6-7 m/s: IOCCG Draft Protocols, D'Alimonte pers. comm.
+2019; 10 m/s: NASA SeaWiFS Protocols; 15 m/s: Zibordi 2009,\
+tQWIP = 0.17; % Experimental\

 ## review_awr_seabass.m
     Inputs: